Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures

 \section{Linearized equation and kernel}

-In this appendix we derive the linearized Usadel equation for our system and present the equations from which the kernel may be calculated.
-We give explicit expressions for the solutions of those equations, thereby showing how the kernel in Eq. (\ref{eq:Qk}) is obtained.
+In this appendix we derive the linearized Usadel equation for the lateral system in Fig. \ref{fig:SetupJosephson} and present the equations from which the kernel used in the main text may be calculated.
+We give explicit expressions for the solutions of those equations, thereby showing how the kernel is obtained.

-In the limit $\gamma_{B}\xi\ll 1$ the Usadel equation may be expanded to lowest order in the pair amplitudes.
+In the limit $\gamma_{B}/\kappa_{s}\ll 1$ the Usadel equation may be expanded to lowest order in the pair amplitudes.
 That is, the Green's function can be approximated as

-The triplet-terms $F_{t}$ are multiplied by $\text{sign}(\omega_{n})$ because the triplet correlations are odd-frequency in contrast to the even frequency singlet correlations.
-Indeed, from Eqs. \ref{eq:UsadelFull} and \ref{eq:BCFUll} it follows that the Green's function satisfies the symmetry $\check{g}(-\omega_{n}) = -\tau_{3}\sigma_{y}\check{g}(\omega_{n})^{*}\sigma_{y}\tau_{3}$.
-By taking out the $\text{sign}(\omega)$, $F_{s}$ and $F_{t}$ thus satisfy the same symmetry with respect to $\omega$, $F_{s,t}(-\omega_{n}) = F_{s,t}(\omega_{n})^{*}$.
+The triplet-terms $F_{t}$ are multiplied by $\text{sign}(\omega)$ because the triplet correlations are odd-frequency in contrast to the even frequency singlet correlations.
+Indeed, from Eqs. \ref{eq:UsadelFull} and \ref{eq:BCFUll} it follows that the Green's function satisfies the symmetry $\check{g}(-\omega) = -\tau_{3}\sigma_{y}\check{g}(\omega)^{*}\sigma_{y}\tau_{3}$.
+By taking out the $\text{sign}(\omega)$, $F_{s}$ and $F_{t}$ thus satisfy the same symmetry with respect to $\omega$, $F_{s,t}(-\omega) = F_{s,t}(\omega)^{*}$.
 By substituting this parameterization in the Usadel equation and the boundary conditions, given by Eqs. \ref{eq:UsadelFull},\ref{eq:CurrFULL} and \ref{eq:BCFUll} in the main body, the following linearized equations for $F_{s},F_{t}$ are obtained:

 with boundary conditions

 For the linearized Usadel equation, the current that passes through the superconductor-normal metal interface at a given coordinate $x$ may be expressed via the Kuprianov-Luckichev boundary conditions as